passwordmaker/android-passwordmaker/README.md

 There are the same tools that you can download for many of the popular browsers, and other mobile devices.
 See the [Passwordmaker.org](http://passwordmaker.org) website for more information.

-For bug reports please see the https://github.com/tasermonkey/android-passwordmaker/issues tracker.
+For bug reports please see the [issue tracker](https://github.com/passwordmaker/android-passwordmaker/issues).

 Feel free to create a pull request to fix a bug or add a feature yourself!